fabianlee/spring-micro-with-actuator/README.md

 #  Spring Boot REST microservice with OpenAPI docs and exported Prometheus metrics

-This is a small REST API using the Spring Boot framework, with REST documentation and interactive test page provided using the OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)).
-Metrics are exposed in prometheus format.
+This is a small REST API built with the Spring Boot framework, to illustrate use of the OpenAPI standard ([Swagger](https://swagger.io/tools/swagger-ui/)) for documentation and interactive testing.

+Metrics are exposed in prometheus format from multiple endpoints to

+ REST documentation and interactive test page provided using

 ## Domain Model